FUSAKLA/alertmanager-grafana-dashboard/docs/index.md

 Dashboard works only with `instance` label and repeats all graphs for every instance found in the metric `alertmanager_build_info`.

-Every graph should have description tooltip on the upper left cornet if you hover over it.
+Every graph should have description tooltip on the upper left corner if you hover over it.

 ## Requirements

 ### Datasource
-- Prometheus datasource - datasource poiting to the prometheus instance which scrapes metrics of desired Alertmanager instances.
+- Prometheus datasource - datasource pointing to the prometheus instance which scrapes metrics of desired Alertmanager instances.

 ## Installation